sinshu/managed-doom/README.md

 The goal of this project is to make a fully functional Doom source port written in C#.

-I'm currently working on the software renderer.
+The software renderer is almost complete.
 The screenshots below show the progress so far.